For your convenience, there are FNB ATMs available at the following locations:

 Hlotse Lesotho

-ATM Type: ADT
+Lesotho ATM & ADT

 Deposit and withdraw cash conveniently at any FNB Cash Plus agent listed below instead of queuing at branches or ATMs.
 All you need is an FNB account and be registered for Cellphone Banking.
 Additional Cash Plus services include airtime and electricity purchases.